benfarmer05/Chapter1_Epidemics/doc/notes.md

     - also maybe symbols become red or open afterwards? symbols should also be smaller and perhaps have some transparency
 - finally, make a projected single-host DHW nearshore to offshore and just see what happens !

+# Notes 11 March 2025:
+  #   - so ... last steps really are:
+  #       1.) making sure if I want to stick with R-squared or absolute residual optimization
+  #       2.) whichever I choose for #1, make sure it looks right in the output
+  #       3.) triple check that calculation of R-squared and optimization is being done correctly
+  #       4.) choose how to present effect of thermal stress (within existing figures, also maybe separate fine detail of it into fig. 4)
+  #       5.) as appropriate, embed R-squared values into figures
+  #       6.) work with Gaby to wrap up fig. 1
+  #       7.) work with Dan to finalize typesetting on figs. 2-3 (or 2-4)
+  #       8.) update manuscript accordingly to all above. ensure any necessary references to SIR methods are included
+  #       9.) better plot out and integrate thermal stress
+  #       10.) make top row of fig. 2 proportional
+  #                 - - "proportion of infected tissue SA out of total susceptible SA", with a free y-axis, is useful because it will essentially show what we are showing already in           the top row, but the y-axis will be more informative because it will provide a peek at the prevalence.
+And that's important since Nearshore not only had a lot more infected SA than the other sites, but also much higher prevalence
+- That goes back to one of the central messages of the paper, that coral density really matters.
+Nearshore may have blown up largely because of how tightly packed in its coral tissue SA was, relative to the surveyed reefs' size
+  #       11.) fig. 2 should have x-axes in both rows
+  #       12.)
+For eval, consider within- and across-group summation of RMSE
+  #       13.)
+Maybe Table (supp. ?) with parameter definitions, table with R2/RMSE, table with boundary conditions and optimized parameter (and R0!) results?
+  #       14.) update manuscript to reflect fig 1 changes to equations
+  #       15.) note in paper how multi-host convergence is not achieved ... more so a range of outputs that all tend to "look" around the same in the end. something to explore in my chapter 3
+  #        16.) note in paper the starting tissue value and its possible importance!
+  #        17.) try higher itermax with single-host model ... try and figure out if there is a better lambda for it and multi-host too. though I think iterations won't matter for single-host really at all. converges to a consistent solution near every time. and actually also I just figured out I'm pretty sure I manually found the exact right lambda ... wow (1.0). so, now it's a question of why the multi-host projection performs better than the single-host one I think. a really cool result there. but also, how good is the "curve" I'm using to set lambda (and in turn modify the transmission rate) in the first place?